mpatera2/JM/README.md

 ## Data quality - Michael for FRED, Joy for elections
 [500-1000 words] Summary of the quality assessment.

+**FRED**
+Pulling data directly from the FRED API is a high quality data source.
+Assesing the accuracy, completeness, timeliness, consistency, and interprebility, supports this view.

+Accuracy is a major strength of FRED data, because it aggregates data from the Bureau of Labor Statistics (BLS), Bureau of Economic Analysis (BEA), and Federal Reserve banks.
+Since there are rigorous methods behind this data collection, the data collection is considered trustworthy.
+From time to time, macro data is retroactively revised to reflect new information, so it is important to reflect revision histories.

+In our case, the unemployment data is very complete.
+We made sure to begin our analysis in a year where all the states have data available.
+Other data from FRED may be less complete, however that was not an issue for us.

+Timeliness is another important factor, however since the most recent data we need is from last election cycle, it is not an important factor for our project.

+Consistency was also strong with our dataset, since we only used one metric (unemployment).

+Finally, as covered above, the information we pulled was very easy to interpret, supported by metadata provided by FRED.
+The variable names were simple, however users not familiar with the data could potentially be confused.

+The workbook "acquire_fred_data.ipynb," clearly shows how the data was acquired, and the workbook also shows how we cleaned the data to integrate it with our second data set.

 ## Data cleaning - Michael for FRED, Joy for elections
 [max 1000 words] Summarize the data cleaning operations you performed and explain how each operation addressed specific data quality issues in your datasets.